UendelC/UendelC/README.md

 I'm a backend developer who likes to solve problems and try to be better every day.

 - 🎓 Computer Engineer graduated from UNIVASF
-- 👨‍💻 Backend Engineer at [Sysvale](https://sysvale.com/) for the last 2 and half years
+- 👨‍💻 Backend Engineer at [Sysvale](https://sysvale.com/) for the last 3 years
-- ⛏ Getting deeper knowledge in Laravel
+- ⛏ Deep knowledge in Laravel
 - 😃 Fun fact: I like riding bikes 🚲

 Certifications in Alura [here](https://cursos.alura.com.br/user/uendel-couto0/fullCertificate/b1dffaf32f8646a4ea60afe7794ad818)